skryptx/Server-Side-Playground/java/README.md

 1. We dont need to know the inner details of a class. e.g. Lets say we have a class `Car`, User wants to start `Car` by just calling `start()` function, we do not want to know what start is doing or what else start is calling inorder to start the car.
 2. Details of functionlity is abstracted away from the consumer.

+### Important Points

+1. If no constructor provided, then java will provide 0 argument default constructor.
+2. As soon as we declare a constructor, java wont provide default constructor by itself.